theandrewfulton/marketplace-app/README.md

 controller to change create and edit listing depending on whether the listing already exists

+sort listings by most recently updated? - created by rails by default

+categories in seed file?

+seed user once you have a user model

+roles table?

+rails 6.0.3 if you have issues with Heroku and bootsnap

+set root to listings

 ## An ERD for your *app*

 start quantity and current quantity column?